Angela Houtz, September 6, 1974-September 11, 2001,

 Angie served her country and the homeless – until 9/11 cut her life short.

 September 11 is a national day of mourning for all that we lost on 9/11/01.
 It is a day to mourn for the lost innocence of a 9/10 world, a world without a war which cost the lives of thousands of our best and brightest, and most patriotic men and women of the armed forces.
 It is a day to mourn for the lost potential for the future that was contained in each one of them – from the youngest, Christine Lee Hanson, 2 ½ years old, to the oldest, 85 year old Robert Grant Norton.
-It is a day to mourn for the life of a bright and beautiful young woman who was killed when the jihadists plunged American Airlines Flight 77 into the Pentagon, my friend, Angie Houtz.
+It is a day to mourn for the life of a bright and beautiful young woman who was killed when the jihadists plunged American Airlines Flight 77 into the Pentagon, my friend and fellow member of Church of the Apostles, Angie Houtz.

 During work hours, Angie was an extremely important civilian employee for the U.S. Navy at the Pentagon.
 But on Thursday nights, she could be found barreling through the streets of Northwest Washington, DC in a Salvation Army “canteen” truck, giving a hot meal to the homeless men and women sleeping on the steam grates.
 Just a few months before she was killed, Angie said: